coldfumonkeh/CFWavPlayer/README.md

     .wait( 5000 )
     .stop();
 ```

-You can choose to run an action on the CFWavPlayer instance at a given duration, using the `wait()` method.
-This is essentially a helper shortcut method to the CFML `sleep()` function.

 So, in the above example, we load a file, start playing it, and five seconds into it we stop.